ethereum/ethereum-org-website/src/content/developers/tutorials/kickstart-your-dapp-frontend-development-wth-create-eth-app/index.md

 ## What's next? {#whats-next}

 If you have questions about _create-eth-app_, go to the [Sablier community server](https://discord.gg/bsS8T47), where you can get in touch with the authors of _create-eth-app_.
-As some first next steps you might want to integrate a UI framework like [Material UI](https://material-ui.com/), write GraphQl queries for the data that you actually need and setup the deployment.
+As some first next steps you might want to integrate a UI framework like [Material UI](https://material-ui.com/), write GraphQL queries for the data that you actually need and setup the deployment.